twongjirad/tekvxi11/README.md

 Compilation
 -------------

-Need to set the location of VXI11 libary and include files in VXILIB and VIXDIR, respectively, in the GNUmakefile.
+Need to set the location of VXI11 library and include files in VXILIB and VIXDIR, respectively, in the GNUmakefile.
-Enable buidling with or without ROOT using ENABLEROOT variable, also found in the GNUmakefile.
+Enable building with or without ROOT using ENABLEROOT variable, also found in the GNUmakefile.

 -------------
 Executables